Here's How Teens Completely Conquered TV & Netflix

 Advertisement

 “I’m really happy the way [production chose] the entire cast.
-They did choose diversity and did choose to reflect the real world in that way,” Gabrielle, who joined the series through colorblind casting, says between filming of her supernatural series’ April-premiering part 2.
-“So that people all over the world and people of all colors can see a new future.”
+They did choose diversity and did choose to reflect the real world in that way,” Gabrielle, who joined the series through colourblind casting, says between filming of her supernatural series’ April-premiering part 2.
+“So that people all over the world and people of all colours can see a new future.”

 Considering the hallways, parties, Shawshank Redemption-style juvie fight clubs, and group sex locales of YA TV right now, that bright new future might already be here.